7 Signs of Aging that Show You Look Older than Your Age

 - Hearing Loss

-Of course hearing loss is inevitable with old age but if you are loosing your hearing too fast is a big red flag that you are ageing too fast and can be a sign of developing dementia or Alzheimer’s disease.
+Of course, hearing loss is inevitable with old age but if you are losing your hearing too fast is a big red flag that you are aging too fast and can be a sign of developing dementia or Alzheimer’s disease.
 You may have to check with your doctor.

 - Bumped Toes